jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 Forgiveness is a complicated topic, but the basic idea is that you're able to release any negative emotions you have towards a person for any wrong you think they've committed against you.
 You feel like they owe you something.

 If you can do this, your heart will live without the burden that holding a grudge creates.
-It's a heavy burden the only gets heavier the more you feel like you're owed something for what you've endured.
+It's a heavy burden that only gets heavier the more you feel like you're owed something for what you've endured.

 Don't confuse forgiveness for justice.
 Strong men know that bad people must be punished, but this doesn't mean they allow it to weigh heavy on their emotions.
 Once a misdeed is handled, the idea is to harbor no ill will towards the offender.

 One of the best books on forgiveness is "A Course In Miracles".
 I strongly recommend anyone read it who is ready to forgive themselves or the world.

-### 13\.
+## 13\.
 Learn to discern great friends from good friends

 Good friends are the ones doing dumb shit with you.
 Great friends are the ones trying to get you to improve your life.